Hermes-Relay CLI Experimental

 - Native paste / screenshot / image — the chord set above, plus REPL slash commands

 /paste,/screenshot,/screenshot primary,/screenshot 1,/image <path>.
 Multi-monitor aware:/screenshotdefaults to the virtual-screen union;primary/ a 1-indexed display narrows.
-Identical wire format to a local Hermes paste. - Local tool routing — agent-callable file I/O, shell exec, ripgrep, clipboard, screenshot, editor-launcher, and unified-diff patching.
+Identical wire format to a local Hermes paste. - Local tool routing — 23 agent-callable tools: file I/O, unified-diff patching, ripgrep, shell + PowerShell exec, process control, a background-job API, archive/transfer, clipboard, screenshot, and editor-launcher.
 Strict consent gate per relay URL; non-TTY stdin fails closed.
+(An experimental computer-use family is off by default.)

 - Self-update —

 hermes-relay updatepolls GitHub Releases, semver-compares, downloads + verifies SHA256, and atomic-swaps the binary.
-POSIX renames in place; Windows uses cooperative.new.exeswap on next start. - Workspace awareness — on connect, the client advertises
+POSIX renames in place; Windows uses cooperative.new.exeswap on next start. - Surface plugins — install, update, launch, or embed terminal dashboard plugins from the tray or CLI.
+The first built-in plugin is Herm, installed as

 cwd,git_root,git_branch,repo_name,hostname,platform,active_shellto the relay so the agent knows which repo you're in.
-Client-side capability shipped in alpha.6; server-side prompt-context consumption is on the way (see ROADMAP.md). - Conversation picker — attach with no
+Client-side capability shipped in alpha.6; server-side prompt-context consumption is on the way (see ROADMAP.md). - Conversation picker — on first or fresh attach, choose from recent server-side Hermes conversations with first-prompt previews before the TUI starts.

 desktop_open_in_editor(path, line, col)to open$VISUAL/$EDITOR/ VSCode / Cursor / Sublime / nvim.
 Agent-proposed patches render as colored unified diffs withy/n/e/rprompts. - Daemon mode —

-hermes-relay daemonruns the tool router headless so the agent can reach your machine while you context-switch. - Multi-endpoint pairing — one QR carries LAN + Tailscale + public URLs.
+--help; lists render as aligned tables with on/off status dots; slow operations (endpoint probe, gateway connect) show a spinner; pairing reports per-endpoint probe progress and warns before a stored session expires; and a banner greets you (hermes-relay logo). - Multi-endpoint pairing — one QR carries LAN + Tailscale + public URLs.
 The client races candidates in priority order, picks the first reachable, and re-probes on every network change.

 - Reconnect-on-drop + TOFU cert pinning — exponential backoff (1 s → 30 s, 5 min on 429), per-host SPKI sha256 pin captured first-time and verified every reconnect.